Skip to main content

 His health began to deteriorate rapidly when well-intentioned but overbearing regulations were set in place.

-Reports of a 6-year-old boy charged with sexual harassment for kissing a classmate; teens suspended from school for using mouthwash after lunch; and a teacher fired for reprimanding an unruly student, only worsened his condition.
+Reports of a 6-year-old boy charged with sexual harassment for kissing a classmate, teens suspended from school for using mouthwash after lunch, and a teacher fired for reprimanding an unruly student only worsened his condition.

-It declined even further when schools were required to get parental consent to administer suntan lotion or an aspirin to a student, but could not inform parents when a student became pregnant and wanted to have an abortion.
+Common Sense lost ground when parents attacked teachers for disciplining their unruly children, a job they had failed to do.
+It declined even further when schools were required to get parental consent to administer suntan lotion or an aspirin to a student but could not inform parents when a student became pregnant and wanted to have an abortion.

 Common Sense lost the will to live as the churches became businesses, and criminals received better treatment than their victims.

-Common Sense took a beating when you couldn't defend yourself from a burglar in your own home and the burglar could sue you for assault.
+Common Sense took a beating when you couldn't defend yourself from a burglar in your own home, and the burglar could sue you for assault.

-Common Sense finally gave up the will to live, after a woman failed to realize that a steaming cup of coffee was hot.
+Common Sense finally gave up the will to live after a woman failed to realize that a steaming cup of coffee was hot.
 She spilled a little in her lap and was promptly awarded a huge settlement.

 Common Sense was preceded in death, by his parents, Truth and Trust, by his wife, Discretion, by his daughter, Responsibility, and by his son, Reason.

-He is survived by his 4 stepbrothers;
+He is survived by his four stepbrothers;

 • I Know My Rights